Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Data "Previous section in reading order")]   [[\>](#Classic-Data-Structures "Next section in reading order")]       [[\<\<](#Data "Beginning of this chapter or previous chapter")]   [[Up](#Data "Up section")]   [[\>\>](#Structure "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------- ------------------------------------------------------------------ --- ----------------------------------------------------------------- ---------------------------- ------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.1 NetCDF External Data Types {.section}
+3.1 NetCDF External Data Types
 ------------------------------

 The atomic external types supported by the netCDF interface are: